 Athena SWAN grants Bronze (planning), Silver (doing), Gold (sustaining) awards to institutions and departments who can demonstrate increasing levels of good practice and commitment to the Charter by embedding the Athena SWAN principles within their policies, practices, action plans and culture.

 The University of Aberdeen has been a proud member of the Athena SWAN Charter since 2011, and is committed to its principles.
 In 2012, the University was awarded, and still currently holds, the prestigious Athena SWAN Bronze award.
 This award recognises our ongoing commitment to the advancement and promotion of careers and personal development of women in STEMM.
-The University is currently working towards the renewal of this award in 2015.

 The University of Aberdeen has embedded the Principles of Athena SWAN to create a diverse and empowered community, an inclusive culture, and an improved work and study environment.